Lukiiy/chatsocket-server/README.md

 # chatsocket-server

-A simple little websocket server for chatting.
+A simple very very little websocket server for chatting.

+### Usage

+Run server.js with Bun or NodeJS.